 Item Description POWER Port For connecting the router to power socket via the provided power adapter.

-Item Description POWER ON/OFF Button Press this button to power on or off the router.
+POWER ON/OFF Button Press this button to power on or off the router.
 LAN1, LAN2, LAN3, LAN4/WAN For connecting to your PCs or other Ethernet network devices.
 In wireless router mode, the LAN4/WAN port is used for connecting to a Cable/FTTH/ VDSL/ADSL device.
-Press and hold this button until the Power LED starts flashing to reset the router to its factory default settings.
-WPS/RESET To enable the WPS function, press this button about 2 seconds.
+WPS To enable the WPS function, press this button about 2 seconds.
 If you have a WPS-supported device, you can press this button to quickly establish connection between the router and the client device.
+RESET Press and hold this button until the Power LED starts flashing to reset the router to its factory default settings.
 Wi-Fi ON/OFF For turning on/off the Wi-Fi function.
 Micro SIM Card Slot For holding the micro SIM card.
 Antennas Used for data sessions over LTE.
 Upright them for the best mobile internet signal.